wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### Proprietary Single Precision (SP) Math Support

-SP math is our recommended option and has been taken through DO-178C certifications, but not yet on by default.
+SP math is our recommended default option and has been taken through DO-178C certifications.
 Use these to speed up public key operations for specific keys sizes and curves that are common.
 Make sure to include the correct code files such as:

 * `sp_c32.c`
 * `sp_c64.c`